Last updated: 2026-05-15

 Acura offers generally reliable vehicles, though reliability varies across models and years.
 Most Acura models fall within the "Good" range, making them a reasonable choice for buyers who prioritize dependability.

-Acura Reliability Score Comparison
+Acura Best Year Score Comparison

 Excellent Good Mixed Risky